 In 1954, Dr. Scott was elected Scioto County Coroner.
 This feat ranked him as the first elected Black coroner in the United States.
 He served as coroner until 1 January 1975.
 To date, he still holds the record for longest service as a Scioto County Coroner.
 During this 20 year tenure circumstances twice made it necessary for Dr. Scott to assume the Office of Sheriff of Scioto County.

-Dr. Scott served as Medical Director of the Portsmouth City Health Department for 10 years.
+Dr. Scott served as Medical Director of the Portsmouth City Health Department for ten years.
 He is a past President of the Scioto County Crime Clinic.
 He has served as an Examiner for the Bureau of Vocational Rehabilitation and for the Metropolitan Insurance Company.
 Through his position as Medical Director of the Portsmouth City Health Department, Dr. Scott initiated in 1973 a free clinic examination for Sickle Cell Anemia at the Farley Square Community Center.
-People-came from throughout Scioto, Lawrence, and Pike Counties for an examination and the program received exposure on local television.
-Dr. Scott is a member of the International Association of Coroners and Medical Examiners, member of the American Medical Association, member of the Ohio State University 50 Year Club, Past Master of Trinity Lodge #9 P.H.
+People came from throughout Scioto, Lawrence, and Pike Counties for an examination and the program received exposure on local television.
+Dr. Scott was a member of the International Association of Coroners and Medical Examiners, a member of the American Medical Association, a member of the Ohio State University 50 Year Club, and was a Past Master of Trinity Lodge #9 P.H.
 F&AM.